Skip navigation

 When to Contact a Medical Professional

 This condition is usually diagnosed at birth.
-Call for an appointment with your health care provider (or mention it during a well-baby exam) if your child has a large pigmented area anywhere on the skin.
+Talk to your child's provider if your child has a large, pigmented area anywhere on their skin.

 Alternative Names